makrai/notes/gao22-fatigue-voice.md

     cognitive impairment (Ahmed 2013; Dashtipour 2018; Toth 2018; Yang 2020)
   * mental health and emotional condition (Pisanski 2016; Holmqvist-Jämsén 17;
     Dibeklioglu 2018; Pisanski and Sorokowski, 2021; Kappen 2022)
-  * respiratory diseases such as COVID-19 to detect/monitor the
+  * respiratory diseases such as COVID-19: detect/monitor
     * health conditions of the patients and
     * emotional states of the staff
       (Castillo-Allendes 2021; König 2021; Gama 2022)